raphaelholca/hebbianCNN/README.md

 #### Code use

 The convolutional neural network is object-oriented.
-The Network class initialize various parameters of the neural network and contains functions to initialize the weights, train and test the network and plot the weights of the network.
+The Network class initializes parameters of the neural network and contains functions to initialize the weights, train and test the network and plot the weights of the network.

 ###### hebbian_cnn.Network(name='net', n_epi_crit=10, n_epi_dopa=10, A=900., lr=0.01, t=0.01, batch_size=196, conv_map_num=5, conv_filter_side=5, feedf_neuron_num=49, explore='feedf')